ssrg-vt/FoxDec/README.md

 ## Introduction <a name="intro"></a>
 **Formally verified decompilation.**
 Decompilation to a high-level language involves multiple phases.
 At a high-level, the phases usually include disassembly that lifts assembly code from binary, control flow graph (CFG) recovery that extracts program CFG from assembly, extraction of high-level program constructs (e.g., statements, variables, references) from assembly, and type assignment.
-FoxDec is investigating techniques for the decompilation phases that are formally verified.
+FoxDec is investigating techniques for the formally verified decompilation phases.

 FoxDec's decompilation phases include disassembly; CFG recovery; extraction of an abstract code that models a program as a CFG of basic blocks; converting basic blocks into sequential code that models the program's corresponding state changes over memory, registers, and flags; variable analysis that maps memory regions to variables and references; and type analysis that assigns types.
 Converting basic blocks into sequential code that captures program state changes requires a formal model of the underlying machine (i.e., formal semantics of x86-64 instructions).